 Montreal-based, global-transportation leader Bombardier purchased Learjet in 1990 as part of its effort to develop a family of business aircraft.
 Our support for the brand started not long after with collateral and owner outreach.
 When we started publishing Bombardier’s Contrails magazine, our understanding of the brand, its customers and marketplace skyrocketed.
-We provided a wide range of support over a 20-year time span.
+We provided a range of marketing in aviation over a 20-year time span for Bombardier.
 These project highlights give you a sense of our work on behalf of this game-changing manufacturer.

 For businesses focused on achieving excellence, turning to Greteman Group is an easy decision.PEGGY GROSS, 2014